Astronauts urine as manure for vegetable growth on Mars

 For 100 euro we can do an analyses on the harvested crop for heacy metal content and investigate if the crop is save to eat.
 As a reward you will recieve a T-shirt from the project.
 There are several sizes and seperate T-shirts for women and man available

 Your donation is good for 4kg of moon soil simulant.
-As a reward you will recieve our specially designed apron
+As a reward you will recieve our specially designed apron1 donor

 For 250 euro we can buy 10 kg moon soil simulant.
-As a reward you get a Food For Mars and Moon linnen bag with a small amount of Mars soil simulant, a sticker, a card, a button and a poster of the project.
+As a reward you get a Food For Mars and Moon linnen bag with a small amount of Mars soil simulant, a sticker, a card, a button and a poster of the project.1 donor

 For 500 euro we can water the plants for a month.
 As a thank you, you can have a skype with Wieger Wamelink, principal investigator, and ask all kinds of questions about the experiment.
 A goody bag will be sent as well.
-This reward is especially interesting for school classes wanting to do their own Mars experiment.10 available
+This reward is especially interesting for school classes wanting to do their own Mars experiment.1 donor 9 available

 This donation makes it possible to rent the greenhouse for two months and conduct the first fase in our faeces experiment.
 As a reward ypu will receve a book with photos of our second experiment and either a T-shirt or the projects apron